-Medium Term Financial Strategy Proposals 2020/21 - 2022/23 As set out in the budget measures noted on the grid attached to the EqIA that accompanied the Medium Term Financial Proposals 2020/21 - 2022/23 previously presented to Council in June 2019.
-Budget 2020/21 Financial Proposals As included in the EqIA noted above - no new/additional policy budget proposals at this time.
-Directorate and service area List as detailed in the June 2019 EqIA approved by Council.
 Overview of Budget Investment through the Financial Strategy The core objective of the Medium Term Financial Strategy 2020/21 to 2022/23 is that of securing the Council's continued financial sustainability during what is expected to be an ongoing period of financial constraint coupled with continuing service demand pressures and increasing customer expectations.
-This Medium Term Financial Strategy is an important step-change and one

-which will provide greater certainty for the local communities we serve and our employees.
-The budget for 2020/21 presents no new policy budget changes to the June 2019 Medium Term Financial Proposals.
+This Medium Term Financial Strategy is an important step-change and one which will provide greater certainty for the local communities we serve and our employees.
+The budget for 2021/2022 presents no new policy budget reductions to the June 2019 Medium Term Financial Proposals.
+Completion Date 15 February 2021 Lead officer Gary Fairley

-Completion Date 29 January 2020

-Lead officer Gary Fairley